MeiChihChang/owt_contacts_api/README.md

 # owt_contacts_api
-## Contacts API“.
-It’s a simple API, where a user can get a quick overview over all contacts resources like person and skills
+## “Contacts API“.
+It’s a simple API, where a user can get a quick overview over all contacts resources like person and skills.
+It is implemented by go and uses JWT token for authentication.

 The following use cases are implemented:
 ## UC1